Chul0/fash-un-frontend/README.md

 - Can I see my board? (save brand contents, list it in my board)

 ### Stretch goals
-- Can I find a brand through search bar?
+- Can I delete saved images from my board?
 - Can I leave comments and see them?
-- Can I edit and delete my comments?
 - Can I see my profile and edit/delete it?
+- Can I see a popup when I click an image?
+- Can I see a popup before I delete my account?
 </details>

 ## Work flow